genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/05_other-key-files.md

 id: other-key-files
 ---

-Let us mention one more important system file now; this is Genesis Router.
-The Genesis Router module controls the routing of messages between the back end and the frontend of your application.
+Let us now mention another important system file, Genesis Router.
+The Genesis Router module controls the routing of the messages between the backend and the frontend of your application.
 You can configure this in the file **genesis-router.kts**.

 The file is divided into three areas:

 - In the first area, you must set the ports for the tcp/ip socket and the http/websocket.
-You can also set things such as a timeout for polling the resource in the server, or switching on and configuring internal netty logging.
+You can also set things such as a timeout for pulling the resource in the server, or switching on and configuring the internal netty logging.

-- In the second area, you can specify routes for messages from specific modules or microservices.
+- In the second area, you can specify the routes for the messages from the specific modules or microservices.

-- In the third area, you can specify the resources that are available to the front end.
+- In the third area, you can specify the resources that are available to the frontend.
 If you don't specify at least one, all the resources in the server will be available.

 Here is an example configuration file for Genesis Router: